 Following intense lobbying by Coral Gables officials and city residents for the Biltmore’s acquisition, in 1973 the City of Coral Gables was granted ownership of the hotel through the Historic Monuments Act and Legacy of Parks program.
 But the city remained undecided as to the structure's future, and the Biltmore remained unoccupied for almost 10 years.
 Finally in 1983, the city initiated a full restoration of The Biltmore to its former glory as a grand hotel.
 Nearly four years and $55 million later, The Biltmore re-opened on December 31, 1987 as a four-star hotel and resort.
 More than 600 guests turned out to honor the historic Biltmore at a black-tie affair.
 The 85-foot high diving tower was transformed into a lush tropical waterfall, and private cabanas were built alongside the pool.
 The 600,000-gallon, 22,000 square-foot pool was emptied and completely resurfaced with polished marble.
 At the 1926 gala opening of the Miami Biltmore Country Club, Dr. Frank Crane predicted, "Many people will come and go, but this structure will remain a thing of lasting beauty."

 The hotel remained open for three years, but closed again in 1990 in the midst of the country’s economic downturn.
-In June of 1992, a multi-national consortium led by Seaway Hotels Corporation, a Florida hotel management firm, became the Biltmore’s owners and operators.
+In June of 1992, a multi-national consortium led by Seaway Hotels Corporation, a Florida hotel management firm, became the Biltmore’s long term leaseholder (90 years) and operator.
 Seaway, co-chaired by Gene Prescott and Bob Kay, is a leading hospitality organization that owns and manages quality hotels in Florida and New York.
 In addition to The Biltmore Hotel, the company’s portfolio includes The Alexander Hotel on Miami Beach and the Sheraton Sand Key in Clearwater Beach, Florida.
 Dr. Crane’s prediction came true in 1996, when the National Register of Historic Places designated The Biltmore a National Historic Landmark, an elite title offered to only 3 percent of all historic structures.
 Guests arrive at the Biltmore via an arched driveway that leads to an impressive façade.

 Seaway embarked upon a $40 million, 10-year renovation program that has only recently been completed, restoring The Biltmore to its world-class excellence.
 The company invested in complete guest-room renovations and also built a state of the art fitness center and spa.
 Other improvements included new lighting, telephone and computer systems.
 In addition, the City of Coral Gables spent approximately $3 million to restore The Biltmore’s historic 18-hole championship golf course.
 The Biltmore’s landmark swimming pool, the largest hotel pool in the continental United States, also underwent considerable refurbishment, led by noted landscape architect Emilio Fuster.
 Throughout the property, guests will encounter grand architectural ornaments, from the colonnaded lobby with hand-painted ceiling beams, to the open-air courtyard and fountain, plus balconies with balustrades and gleaming terrazzo and tile floors.